Pyotr Bagration: Life

 Bagration was born in 1765 to a prince of the Mukhrani branch of the Bagrationi dynasty, Colonel Prince Ivane Bagrationi, who was the eldest son of Prince Alexander, an illegitimate son of King Jesse of Kartli, which is now central Georgia.
 He studied Russian and German and was taught Persian, Turkish, Armenian, and Georgian by his father.
 However, unlike many other Russian aristocrats, he did not know French.

 Pyotr joined the Imperial Russian Army in 1782, enlisting as a sergeant in the Kavsansk Rifles of the Astrakhan Infantry Regiment.
 His younger brother Roman joined the Chuguev Cossack regiment as a uryadnik (a Cossack NCO) at the age of thirteen in 1791.
 Both would go on to become generals of the Imperial Russian Army.

-Bagration served for some years in the Russian-Circassian War.
+Bagration served for some years in the Russo–Circassian War.
 He participated in the Siege of Ochakov (1788).
 In 1792, he was commissioned as a captain and transferred to the Kiev Cavalry Regiment that year as a second Major, transferring as a full first Major to the Sofiiskii Carabineers on 15 May 1794.
 He served in the military campaign to suppress the Polish Kościuszko Uprising of 1794.

 He received successive promotions to lieutenant-colonel (26 October 1794), to colonel (1798) and to major-general (1799).
 His merits were recognized by Suvorov, whom he accompanied in the Italian and Swiss campaigns of 1799, capturing the towns of Brescia and Bergamo (21 and 24 Apr) and having fought along the Adda River (on 26 Apr), near the Trebbia River (on 17–19 Jun), at the town of Novi (15 Aug), at the Gotthard Pass (24 Sep), in the Klön Valley (30 Sep to 1 Oct), near Glarus (1 Oct) and at Schwanden (5 Oct).
 From 1798 to 1799, he commanded the 6th Jaegers; from 1801 to 1802, he commanded the Jaegers of the Imperial Guard; then from 1802 to 1805, he served as GOC Jaeger Brigade.

 Catherine Pavlovna of Russia (left), a daughter of Emperor Paul I of Russia, was passionately in love with Prince Bagration.
 That worried the Russian royal family, and to avoid future relations between the two, the emperor Paul forced Bagration to marry Princess Catherine Skavronskaya (right) in 1800.